uesleibros/OpenGPT/models/README.md

 #### <img src="https://pbs.twimg.com/profile_images/1415398873552543744/BrvPGbfQ_400x400.png"  height="15"/> ForeFront.ai

-This is the best template for the job, fast and with GPT-4 available for use.
+This is the best model for the job, fast and with GPT-4 available for use.
 With conversation and history chat systems, it is the most advanced.

 ## Purpose